Ariana DeBose

-Ariana DeBose (/ˌɑːriˈɑːnə dəˈboʊz/; born January 25, 1991) is an American actress, dancer, and singer.
-She has received various accolades, including an Academy Award, a British Academy Film Award, a Golden Globe Award, and a nomination for a Tony Award.
+Ariana DeBose (/ˌɑːriˈɑːnə dəˈboʊz/; born January 25, 1991) is an American actress and singer.
+She has received various accolades, including an Academy Award, a British Academy Film Award, and a Golden Globe Award, in addition to nominations for a Tony Award and two Primetime Emmy Awards.
 In 2022, Time magazine named her one of the 100 most influential people in the world.

-DeBose made her television debut competing on the sixth season of So You Think You Can Dance in 2009, where she finished in the top 20.
-She then made her Broadway debut in Bring It On: The Musical in 2011 and continued her work on Broadway with roles in Motown: The Musical (2013) and Pippin (2014).
-From 2015 to 2016, she originated the role of The Bullet in Lin-Manuel Miranda's musical Hamilton, and appeared as Jane in A Bronx Tale (2016–2017).
-In 2018, she was nominated for the Tony Award for Best Featured Actress in a Musical for her performance as Disco Donna in Summer: The Donna Summer Musical.
-In 2022, she hosted the 75th Tony Awards.
+DeBose was a contestant on the sixth season of So You Think You Can Dance in 2009, where she finished in the top 20.
+She made her Broadway debut in Bring It On: The Musical in 2011 and continued her work on Broadway with roles in Motown: The Musical (2013) and Pippin (2014).
+From 2015 to 2016, she was one of the original ensemble members in Lin-Manuel Miranda's musical Hamilton, and appeared as Jane in A Bronx Tale (2016–2017).
+In 2018, she was nominated for the Tony Award for Best Featured Actress in a Musical for her performance as Donna Summer in Summer: The Donna Summer Musical.
+She has also hosted the Tony Awards in 2022, 2023, and 2024.

-DeBose appeared in the Netflix musical film The Prom (2020) and the Apple TV+ musical comedy series Schmigadoon!
-(2021), before gaining widespread recognition for her role as Anita in Steven Spielberg's musical West Side Story (2021).
-For her performance, she won the Academy Award for Best Supporting Actress, making her the first queer woman of color to receive an Oscar in an acting category.
+DeBose has also appeared in the Netflix musical comedy film The Prom (2020) and the Apple TV+ musical comedy series Schmigadoon!
+(2021–2023).
+She gained wider recognition for her role as Anita in Steven Spielberg's musical film West Side Story (2021), winning the Academy Award for Best Supporting Actress.
+She provided the voice of Asha in the animated film Wish (2023).

 Early life

-DeBose was born on January 25, 1991, in Wilmington, North Carolina.
-Her mother, Gina DeBose, is an eighth grade teacher.
+Ariana DeBose was born on January 25, 1991, in Wilmington, North Carolina.
+Her mother, Gina DeBose, was a middle school teacher.
 DeBose trained in dance at CC & Co.
-Dance Complex in Raleigh.
-DeBose has stated that her father is Puerto Rican and her mother is white.
-She also has African American and partial Italian ancestry.
+Dance Complex in Raleigh, North Carolina, where she also grew up.
+DeBose has stated that her father is Puerto Rican and her mother was White.
+She also has African-American and Italian ancestry.